-Headlamps on warning chime

-Sounds when the headlamps or parking lamps are on, the key is removed from the ignition and the driver's door is opened.
+Headlamps on warning chime: Sounds when the headlamps or parking lamps are on, the ignition is off (the key is not in the ignition) and the driver's door is opened.

-Key-in-ignition warning chime

-Sounds when the key is left in the ignition and the driver's door is opened.
+Key-in-ignition warning chime: Sounds when the key is left in the ignition in the OFF/LOCK or ACC position and the driver's door is opened.